The Fall 2019 application cycle is now open. Submit your application by September 9, 2019!

 Q: How do I apply?

-View the documents located at the top right of this webpage, you'll see a PDF and Word doc version of the application.
-During the application cycle, please choose the format you would like to use.
+View the documents located at the top right of this webpage, you'll see the Fall 2019 Application listed.
 All instructions and information are included in the "APPLICATION" documents.
-Please follow all instructions carefully and submit electronically to firstname.lastname@example.org by the deadline stated on the application!
+Please follow all instructions carefully and submit electronically to firstname.lastname@example.org by the deadline stated on the application.

 Q: Who can submit a grant proposal?

 Local community organizations, chambers of commerce, service organizations, youth or athletic associations, or other associations located in or providing services in the cities of SeaTac, Burien and Des Moines.